 The trip begun with Mooki Mooks’ and Fuzzy Slipperz’ train trip down to Cape Town where they connected with Skhubalisto.
-Thenceforth, they travelled by vehicle through the vast, lush winelands and beaches of the Southern Coast.
+From then on, they traveled by vehicle through the vast, lush winelands and beaches of the Southern Coast.
 They hit up spots in Jeffreys Bay, Port Elizabeth, and the former Transkei (all in the Eastern Cape Province); Mooki Mooks’ trusty camera captured the adventures.
 The three had their final stop in Johannesburg where they held their well-received exhibition.

 Below is a conversation I had with all three on the day about being an artist in present-day South Africa.
 But first this short video interview and scenes from the opening night:

 During the interview, transcribed below, the artists also touched on what it means to paint at home in South Africa as opposed to other countries they’ve visited.